 On the whole, for fans of the series mentioned above, the main motive for picking on Harry Potter is usually the fact that it's a children's book series.
 Or they may be disgruntled with its popularity, which they believe is disproportionate to its (alleged) comparative lack of literary merit and/or good writing.

-Thanks to Orson Scott Card's withering editorial criticism of Rowling for her lawsuit against the Harry Potter Lexicon, a few fans of Ender's Game have turned against it too.
+Thanks to Orson Scott Card's fairly harsh criticism of Rowling for her lawsuit against the Harry Potter Lexicon, a few fans of Ender's Game have turned against it too.

 There was a bit of a rivalry with The Inheritance Cycle, but that died out when people noticed that it was entirely manufactured by the marketers.